kit-data-manager/Metadata-Schemas-for-Materials-Science/README.md

 *********************************************

 The aim of this repository is to house the metadata schemas for different measurement techniques used in Materials Science.
-The schemas are written according to the  XML Schema Definition (XSD).
+The schemas are written according to the XML Schema Definition (XSD) or JavaScript Object Notation (JSON) format.
-Sample xml files are also provided which are written according to the respective schemas.
+Sample files are also provided which are written according to the respective schemas.

 ## List of available Schemas: